Head, Harriet Irving Library Research Commons

-Marc Bragdon is a former Systems Librarian for Nunavut Public Library Services and currently serves as liaison librarian for the University of New Brunswick Faculty of Education, the Mi'kmaq-Wolastoqey Centre, the Department of Culture and Media Studies (Faculty of Arts), and online learning programmes.
-His research interests include the intersection of intercultural communication theory and online learning support as well as media literacy.
+Marc Bragdon is Head of the Harriet Irving Library Research Commons with responsibilities for supporting digital and maker pedagogies.
+Marc also serves as liaison librarian for the University of New Brunswick Faculty of Education, the Mi'kmaq-Wolastoqey Centre, the Department of Culture and Media Studies (Faculty of Arts), and online learning.
+His research interests include the intersection of intercultural communication theory and online learning support, media literacy in undergraduate instruction, and the knowledge mobilization of graduate and faculty research.
+He is a former Systems Librarian for Nunavut Public Library Services.

 Bragdon, M. (2018).
 Intercultural Communication and Online Course Support in Trinidad and Tobago. portal: Libraries and the Academy 18(3), 431-450.
 Johns Hopkins University Press.